spacegraphcats/spacegraphcats-dory-example/README.md

 ## Quickstart

-You'll need Python 3.5 or greater; we suggest working in a conda environment.
-You can set this up in conda `conda create -n space python==3.6` and then `conda activate space`.
+You'll need Python 3.5 or greater.
+We suggest working in a [conda](https://conda.io/docs/) environment; you can set this up in conda like so: `conda create -n space python==3.6` followed by `conda activate space`.

 ```
 pip install Cython